keyboard_arrow_up

 Monel

 A trademark alloy made up of mostly nickel, as well as copper, iron and other trace elements.
-It cannot be corroded by acids, and it can withstand fire in pure oxygen, but it is hard to machine because it hardens instantly.
+It cannot be easily corroded by many acids, and it can withstand harsh service conditions, but it is hard to machine because it hardens instantly.

 Nichrome